magicleap/developer-portal-docs/docs/unity-api/api/UnityEngine.XR.MagicLeap/UnityEngine.XR.MagicLeap.IMLMediaPlayer.md

 ---
 title: IMLMediaPlayer
-summary: interface for target classes used by mlmediaplayer each function must be implemented by the child player type.
+summary: interface for target classes used by mlmediaplayer each function must be implemented by the child player type

 ---